sabrinahaniff/runway-conflict/README.md

 - Orange = rollout (on runway, braking hard)
 - Purple = vacating (turning off onto a taxiway)

-**The squares** are ground vehicles — fire trucks, maintenance crews, fuel trucks, follow-me cars.
+**The squares** are ground vehicles: fire trucks, maintenance crews, fuel trucks, follow-me cars.
 Their color shows risk level relative to landing aircraft: red = dangerous, orange = caution, natural color = safe.

 **The dashed lines** show where each entity will be in the next 20 seconds.
 When a dashed line from an aircraft and a dashed line from a vehicle point toward the same spot, that's a potential conflict.